The best dog breeds for cats

 The best dog breeds for cats typically have certain qualities that make them more compatible with feline companions.
 These dogs are often known for their gentle, friendly, and adaptable nature.

-Qualities that make dog breeds friendlier towards cats
+Qualities that make dogs like cats

 Breeds that are less likely to have a strong prey drive or herding instincts tend to do better with cats.
 For example, Golden Retrievers and Labrador Retrievers tend to be friendly and tolerant, making them great choices for multi-pet households.